rb80/oracle-hospitality-integration-platform-bootcamp-customers/implementation-use-cases-for-property.md

 Use this API to fetch Folios from each window.
 Remember there are 3 Windows which should have Charges (Balances)

-## 29-Post Payment on each Window 1 OPTIONAL
+## 29-Post Payment on each Window 1

 1. Use this API to post payment against the folio on each Window.
 There should be no balance left.
 Window 1 should be paid against Credit Card.

-## 30-Post Payment on each Window 2 OPTIONAL
+## 30-Post Payment on each Window 2

 Use this API to post payment against the folio on each Window.
 There should be no balance left

 1. Window 2 should be paid against the payment Method determined in step 12a, which is invoiced to Company

-## 31-Post Payment on each Window 3 OPTIONAL
+## 31-Post Payment on each Window 3

 Use this API to post payment against the folio on each Window.
 There should be no balance left